IRS-CI will post information about tax fraud on its social media platforms during National Consumer Protection Week, which runs from March 5 to 11.

 The IRS Criminal Investigation unit will spend National Consumer Protection Week educating taxpayers about some of the most common tax season-related frauds, scams, and other threats.

-From March 5 to 11, the IRS-CI will post information on its Twitter account about various tax frauds and how the general public can report them to authorities during National Consumer Protection Week.
+From March 5 to 11, the IRS-CI will post information on its Twitter account about various tax frauds.
+How the public can report them to authorities during National Consumer Protection Week.
 Additionally, the IRS-CI has uploaded a short video to its YouTube page that explains how taxpayers can avoid scams.

 Every year, investigators come across numerous scams.
 The IRS-CI Chief, Jim Lee, stated that it ranges from phishing attempts in which unsuspecting individuals are prompted to share their personal information to fraudsters who prey on the vulnerabilities of our elderly citizens.
-Promises of instant wealth or unattainable tax exemptions are empty and the authorities need to be notified so that others don’t fall prey to them.
+Promises of instant wealth or unattainable tax exemptions are empty.
+The authorities need to be notified so that others don’t fall prey to them.

 According to IRS-CI, phishing scams are still common, and taxpayers should not enter personal information or click on links in unsolicited emails.
 According to the organization, scammers have become much more sophisticated, and emails and texts may appear legitimate.
 Criminals frequently target senior citizens as their primary target in this kind of con.